codeforamerica/inspector-gadget/README.md

 # Running the App

-- You can serve the app by running: `docker-compose up`
+- You can serve the app (in development mode) by running: `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`
 - You can interact with a rails console by running: `docker-compose run web rails console`
 - In order to interact with the application in development, you will need to create a test user.
 You can achieve this by running `User.create!({:email => "jane.doe@longbeach.gov", :password => "hunter2", :password_confirmation => "hunter2" })` on the rails console.